BingBongBonky/SentryHud-OLD/sentryhud/readme.txt

-This is just a highly modified ToonHUD built to my liking, built around a more competetive playstyle.
+This is just a highly modified ToonHUD built to my liking, built around a more competitive playstyle.
 If you find any bugs then contact me.

 Discord: King Stupid#7555
 Steam: https://steamcommunity.com/id/HealingSentry/